 Part of the programme has a unique immersive drama element over three days.

-A trip to a custody suite so that participants can experience in full what it’s like to be fingerprinted and locked in a cell (we will be getting written permission from their parents or guardians).
-The day will also have talks from two police officers who are supporting our project.
+• Day one is a trip to a custody suite so that participants can experience what it's like to be fingerprinted and locked in a cell.

-An immersive drama workshop in a mock courtroom situation with role play and a real court case with the members of the class playing the roles of the perpetrator, the victims the jury and the police.
-We will have a real judge, barristers and police officers to add authenticity.
+• Day two is an immersive drama workshop in a mock courtroom situation with role play and a real court case with participants playing the roles of the perpetrator, the victims, the jury and the police.
+A real judge, barristers and police officers take part too to add authenticity.

-A day of reflection on the first two days with workshops on the issues of being a convicted criminal; issues including not being able to get employment, not being to travel to certain countries, loss of contact with family and friends and restrictions on certain of life’s pathways.
+• Day three is a reflection on the issues of being a convicted criminal; issues including not being able to get employment, not being able to travel to certain countries, loss of contact with family and friends and restrictions on certain of life's pathways.

 We also took police officers, social workers, youth workers, the Chair of Governors and the Principal of a local college to witness first-hand the work that Keep Out does a project at HMP Send in Woking that helps young people when they get sentenced to prison through education workshops and support.

 Don't Get Court is an ongoing project and we are currently working on a documentary with young people and a videographer who has worked on some very big TV shows, to create a discussion piece for schools and colleges.